ylem-co/datamin-rabbitmq-consumer/README.md

 # Test flow

-## 1. Create the workflow
+## 1. Create the pipeline

-As an example, we will use a simple workflow that receives a message from RabbitMQ and sends an Email notification:
+As an example, we will use a simple pipeline that receives a message from RabbitMQ and sends an Email notification:

 <img width="593" alt="Screenshot 2023-12-11 at 21 53 35" src="https://github.com/datamin-io/datamin-rabbitmq-consumer/assets/346908/7b6682b8-cfaa-45e4-8a35-da9e5ffbdeda">